Code-Institute-Submissions/Second_milestone/README.md

 Once the wireframes were in place, the following visuals were introduced:

 - The base colors for the site are dark blue, bright red and white.
 These colors were selected to make the site stand out from the crowd and make the application and its content memorable.
 The limited number of colors makes the site clean and simple.
-- Typography is limited to one typeface only, that is 'Roboto'.
+- Typography is limited to one typeface only, that is "Roboto".
 It's a clean and modern sans serif typeface which makes the site readable on both small and large devices.
 - The map sourced from Google Maps API is styled to reflect the overall design approach.
 The map features and elements like labels, roads, water, etc. are either minimalized or removed in order to avoid any distraction to the user and make it clean.
 Furthermore, a custom markers were added to the map and styled accordingly to the site.

 ## Features

 The main idea behind the _Surfin_ application is to show a minimalistic, distraction free design that is visually appealing to the user.
-There are three main elements on the page which are triggged by user actions and they are as follows:
+There are three main elements on the page which are trigged by user actions and they are as follows:

 - the navigation and menu content,
 - Google Maps section,